-We formed Playful Being on a hunch.
-We wanted to bring more play into our daily lives—to follow the fun and let off steam, experiment and take risks with ideas, be more present and engaged — and we reckoned there were a lot of other people out there looking for something similar.
-Once we started talking to people, we found our hunch was right.
-Many adults would love to spend more time with their playful selves but don’t know where to start.
+Playful Being grew out of a desire to bring more play into daily life - to follow the fun and let off steam, experiment and take risks with ideas, be more present and engaged.
+We began offering workshops in 2013 and found many like-minded adults who wanted to spend more time with their playful selves, but didn't know where to start.

 I was fortunate enough to grow up in a playful family.
 The thing I remember giving me the greatest pleasure was the truly playful play – the made-up games, the leaps of imagination, the expansiveness it allowed me.